 Chief A. O. Ogunsanya: I beg to second.
+Question put and agreed to.

 Resolved, That the expenditure from the Development Fund of Thirty thousand eight hundred and ten pounds for the purposes set out in the Draft First Supplementary Estimates 1965-66 under Head 621-Primary Production-be approved.